Just 18 Minutes a day can revolutionise your year & life

 Reflecting on this whilst travelling, I was reminded of a book that has really helped me to be more organised and productive in my life.
 “18 Minutes” by Peter Bregman.
 This is a very approachable and practical book.
 Peter is an engaging writer, who uses short chapters and personal stories very effectively, plus the book contains a number of immediately applicable tools.

-In Part One, “Pause“, you are helped to do just that.
+Here you are helped to do just that.
 Though many anecdotes and case studies, you are encouraged to stop & think about where you’re going and how much you’re enjoying your life.
 Like a “Find my iPhone” exercise, you get to take a helicopter view of your life and reflect on whether you are clear about your life priorities and truly focussing your time on what you want to achieve with your life.

 What makes the tips & tools shared in this section brilliant is that they face into the reality that you can’t get everything done.
-Unlike no end of idealistic but impractical schemes, this one encourages approaches like a “Don’t Do List” and tough choices about what gets on your To Do list and how long it stays there.
-It’s also very practical about the most effective use of your Calendar instead of your To Do List for sticking to your priorities.
+Unlike no end of idealistic but impractical schemes, this one encourages approaches like a “Don’t Do List”.
+Plus, tough choices about what gets on your To-Do list and how long it stays there.
+It’s very practical about the most effective use of your Calendar instead of your To-Do List for sticking to your priorities.

 Whether or not you want the hourly beep as a prompt, which I don’t, nevertheless the ideas here are again grounded and realistic about our everyday lives.
-At the end Peter shares 10 golden behaviours to help you love all this out.
+At the end Peter shares 10 golden behaviours to help you live all this out.
 But the best way to use this book is to get on and try applying it as soon as you put the book down.

 I hope you find this useful.
 I’d love to hear more about your progress and whether this method or other approaches have helped you as a leader.

 Finally, the link below will take you to a summary of the book on Peter Bregman’s site with free downloadable templates to use when putting this into action.
 A great way for you to get started…